Are Swim Caps Waterproof?

 Swim caps should be worn when swimming outdoors, as they will protect the hair/head from the sun.
-Swim caps can cover your ears but they will not stop the water entering the ear canal, however products can be bought to help and resolve this issue, such as ear bands and ear plugs.
+Swim caps can cover your ears but they will not stop the water entering the ear canal, however products can be bought to help and resolve this issue, such as ear bands or ear plugs.

 Swim hats are great with goggles, which sit over the swim cap.
 Swim caps generally make it easier to wear goggles, as they provide a smooth surface for the band and won’t get tangled in your hair.